manueldinisjunior/alx-backend-javascript/0x00-ES6_basic/README.md

     }
     ```
   + `createReportObject` should return an object containing the key `allEmployees` and a method property called `getNumberOfDepartments`.
   + `allEmployees` is a key that maps to an object containing the department name and a list of all the employees in that department.
-If you’re having trouble, use the spread syntax.
+If youâ€™re having trouble, use the spread syntax.
   + The method property receives employeesList and returns the number of departments.

 + [x] 13. **Iterating through report objects**<br/>[100-createIteratorObject.js](100-createIteratorObject.js) contains a script that meets the following requirements.